AplosAnalytics/docs.aplosanalytics.com/docs/methods/config-pauc.md

 Partial AUCs are user-defined ranges for calculation of area under the curve.
 The user must define the following information for each partial AUC to be calculated:

-* Name: This is what will appear in the output in the "param" column.
+* **Name**: This is what will appear in the output in the "param" column.
 Normally this is a clear explanation of the parameter such as "Partial AUC0-4 hours"
-* Code: This is what will appear in the output in the "paramcd" column.
+* **Code**: This is what will appear in the output in the "paramcd" column.
 Normally this is an abbreviation to unqiuely identify the parameter when using coding.
 One example could be "pAUC4".
-* Start: This is the start time for the partial AUC.
+* **Start**: This is the start time for the partial AUC.
 This value is assumed to be in the same units as the time variable in the dataset.
-* End: This is the end time for the partial AUC.
+* **End**: This is the end time for the partial AUC.
 This value is assumed to be in the same units as the time variable in the dataset.

 ## Calculation method